LYEL Iron Condor Strategy

 LYEL thesis for this iron condor

-The market-implied 1-standard-deviation range for LYEL extends from approximately $10.21 on the downside to $25.81 on the upside.
+The market-implied 1-standard-deviation range for LYEL extends from approximately $0.29 on the downside to $25.21 on the upside.
 A LYEL iron condor is a delta-neutral premium-collection structure that pays off when LYEL stays inside the inner short strikes through expiration; the wing width should reflect the trader's tolerance for the maximum loss scenario where the underlying breaches an outer strike.
-Current LYEL IV rank near 30.79% is mid-range against its 1-year distribution, so the IV signal is neutral; the iron condor thesis on LYEL should anchor more to the directional view and the expected-move geometry.
+Current LYEL IV rank near 77.71% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on LYEL at 340.80%.
 As a Healthcare name, LYEL options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to LYEL-specific events.

 LYEL iron condor positions are structurally neutral / range-bound; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 LYEL positions also carry Healthcare sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move LYEL alongside the broader basket even when LYEL-specific fundamentals are unchanged.
 Short-premium structures like a iron condor on LYEL carry tail risk when realized volatility exceeds the implied move; review historical LYEL earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current LYEL chain quotes before placing a trade.